gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Payload: variable length
    : One or more DTLS records.
 In cases more than one DTLS record is included all DTLS records except the last MUST include a length field.
-Note this matches what is specified in DTLS 1.3 {{RFC9147}} and DTLS 1.2 will always include the length field in each record.
+Note that this matches what is specified in DTLS 1.3 {{RFC9147}} and DTLS 1.2 will always include the length field in each record.